rlucente-se-jboss/bootc-demo/README.md

 # The bootc demo
-This project shows how to create a bootable container image and then deploy that in several ways.
+This project shows how to create a bootable container image with RHEL Image Mode and then deploy that in several ways.

 ## Demo setup
-Start with a minimal install of CentOS Stream 9 on baremetal or as a VM.
-Make sure this repository is on your host using either `git clone` or secure copy (`scp`).
+Start with a minimal install of RHEL 9.4+ on either baremetal or as a VM.
+Make sure this repository is on your RHEL 9.4+ instance using either `git clone` or secure copy (`scp`).

-During CentOS Stream installation, configure a regular user with `sudo` privileges on the host.
+During RHEL installation, configure a regular user with `sudo` privileges on the host.
 These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/bootc-demo`).
 The below instructions use that assumption.

 Login to the host using `ssh` and then run the following commands